ebullient/obsidian-theme-ebullientworks/README.md

 - (0.1.8) "Float front-matter in a box to the right" If true, front-matter in preview mode will be collapsed in a top-right container.

-- (0.2.0) "Prevent table content from extending beyond the width of the page" If true, tables will have a maximum width set.
-Cell content will be wrapped (mid-word if necessary).
+- (0.3.13) Show collapsed sidebars on hover
+    If true, when the left or right sidebar is in a collapsed state, you can temporarily display (and interact) with its content by hovering over the ribbon.

 - Set custom fonts for
     - Headings